maheshmohite04238-png/Mohite-Warp-Drive-Framework/README.md

 2. **Next-Generation Planetary Energy Grids:** The closed-loop synchrotron radiation harvesting system combined with high-density kinetic rings can be scaled down to create terrestrial quantum power cores.
 This layout offers clean, near-infinite baseload power generation by converting localized energy tensors directly into electrical current.
 3. **Controlled Gravitational Engineering:** The capacity to induce localized metric torsion ($T_{\mu\nu\text{ photon-spin}}$) enables the creation of safe artificial gravity sectors in long-endurance deep-space exploration platforms, eliminating the biological degeneration caused by prolonged zero-gravity exposure.

+> 📢 **Note on Expanded Horizons:** Beyond these three primary pillars, there are 7 additional multi-disciplinary technological possibilities unlocked by this equation.
+To maintain document clarity, these expanded theoretical avenues have been systematically detailed at the very conclusion of this framework.

 ---

 ## 🌌 The Cosmic Impact: Disrupting Skepticism & Exposing the Graviton